East Dunbartonshire Food Co-ops have now closed but we have kept this case study here for its historical value.

 On the other hand Lennoxtown Food Co-op, which runs from Campsie Memorial Hall, experienced a period of continued volunteer and customer support and this was reflected within its consistently high sales.
 More recently, the food co-op has had to take stock and review its operation; however, it is still operating and this is down to the commitment from the local volunteers.

-Hillhead Food Co-op runs on most Tuesdays 10am to 1pm, and Lennoxtown most Saturdays at the same time.
+Hillhead Food Co-op ran on most Tuesdays 10am to 1pm, and Lennoxtown most Saturdays at the same time.

-Initially the mobile support worker would uplift food supplies from a central point and deliver them to the separate food co-ops.
+Initially the mobile support worker would uplifted food supplies from a central point and delivered them to the separate food co-ops.
 Any unsold fruit and vegetables remaining went to a storage location.
 However, the Advisory Group identified and approached a farmer, based in Slamannan near Falkirk, proposing that they deliver fruit and vegetables to the co-ops on stall days and uplift any unsold produce afterwards.
-The farmer accepted this proposal so now there is no need for transport or storage.
+The farmer accepted this proposal so then there was no need for transport or storage.

-Stalls are set up by volunteers who display the fruit and vegetables in baskets set out on a table covered by a synthetic grass tablecloth.
-They use weighing scales and a till to sell food.
-Healthy Start vouchers are accepted as well as cash.
+Stalls were set up by volunteers who displayed fruit and vegetables in baskets set out on a table covered by a synthetic grass tablecloth.
+They used weighing scales and a till to sell food.
+Healthy Start vouchers were accepted as well as cash.

 - using scales

 - stock ordering (using email) and stocktaking, both before and after the session

 A lead volunteer had overall responsibility for the stalls, and cashed up at the end of the session, paying the farmer out of takings.